massalabs/massa-standards/wallet/file-format.md

 > _NOTE:_ The nonce, used as initialization vector, must have a size of 96 bits (12 bytes) as recommended in Special Publication 800-38D.

+> _NOTE:_ The authentication tag is appended to the end of the ciphertext.

 ### Serialization

 An account, in a serialized form, consists of various components, including the account's private and public keys, a salt, a nonce, a version, and optionally, an address and nickname to aid in wallet recognition.